uccser/verto/docs/source/processors/panel.rst

 Overriding HTML for Panels
 ***************************************

-When overriding the HTML for images, the following Jinja2 placeholders are available:
+When overriding the HTML for panels, the following Jinja2 placeholders are available:

 - ``{{ type }}`` - The type of panel to be created.
 - ``{{ expanded }}`` - Text either set to 'true' or 'always' to state if the panel should be expanded.
 See parameter description above.